pentagonxyz/waymont-contracts/README.md

 ### V1.0.0: Late May 2023 Redesign

-In late May 2023, Waymont redesigned its smart contracts again to be more modular in an effort to maximize security and simplicity.
+In late May 2023, Waymont redesigned its smart contracts again (still on top of Safe) to be more modular in an effort to maximize security and simplicity.

 #### Goals